 - 13. Research students may be registered on a full-time or part-time basis.
-A student may apply to the Registrar to transfer from full-time to part-time, or vice-versa, with a statement of support from their Principal Supervisor.
+A student may apply to the Director of Student and Academic Services to transfer from full-time to part-time, or vice-versa, with a statement of support from their Principal Supervisor.
 Approval to change will depend on the appropriateness of the proposed mode of study for the student's programme of research, a compelling plan for completion of the programme of research, and visa status. - 14.
-A student may apply to the Registrar to suspend study for a period of up to 12 months.
+A student may apply to the Director of Student and Academic Services to suspend study for a period of up to 12 months.
 Suspension will be granted only in multiples of one month.
 Normally not more than 12 months' suspension in total will be granted during a student's period of study. - 15.
 Where suspension is granted, a return to study date will be agreed.
 The student must register and resume their studies on that date; otherwise they will be withdrawn from study. - 16.
 The maximum period of study, not including any approved suspension, in months for each award is: